HMoreira2020/PageTurners/notes.md

 - [x] Refactor user show page/authorization needed
 - [x] REquire login before all actions besides login/signup/homepage/books index.
-LIMIT BOOKS PER PAGE on BOOKS INDEX and where necessary
+- [x] LIMIT BOOKS PER PAGE on BOOKS INDEX and where necessary

-GET USER IMAGE WORKING TO DISPLAY display user images next to their names in user show and users index and in navbar
+- [x] GET USER IMAGE WORKING TO DISPLAY

+- [ ] FIX DISPLAY OF SUCCESS ALERTS - why are these the only ones not styled?
+- [ ] DELETE A USER's PROFILE PIC
+- [ ] Blog
+- [ ] Video walkthrough

 future goals